-The dachshund, or badger dog, breed originated in Germany and includes a miniature version weighing less than 12 pounds.
+The dachshund, or badger dog, originated in Germany and includes a miniature version weighing less than 12 pounds.
 This little dog sports a range of coat styles and colors under American Kennel Club standards.
-The dachshund's small size and lovable, playful temperament makes it family-friendly.
+The dachshund's small size and lovable, playful temperament make it family-friendly.

-The AKC's Dog Groups
+The AKC's dog groups

 If you like dachshunds, you may be partial to hounds.
 However, most hound breeds are bred to use their keen sense of smell to track prey and indulge in this tendency at any opportunity.
 If you must have another hound, consider another dachshund or a beagle or basset.

 Dog breeds in the sporting group generally require exercise and training to expend their considerable energy.
-Most are hunting dogs, bred to locate or retrieve their quarry, such as ducks, otters, deer and quail.
+Most are hunting dogs, bred to locate or retrieve their quarry, such as ducks, otters, deer, and quail.
 However, a few breeds in this group adapt well to family life, as long as they get regular exercise, and need little grooming.
-These include the American water, boykin and field spaniels, viszla and weimaraner.
+These include the American water, Boykin and field spaniels, viszla, and Weimaraner.

 Most of the breeds in the working group are bred for multiple jobs, such as herding and guarding livestock.
 They tend to be large dogs with thick coats to protect them from the elements.
 The exceptions are those bred to be watchdogs or vermin hunters: the boxer and Doberman and German pinschers.
 These breeds orient toward people instead of livestock, making them good family pets.
 They also are medium-sized, being among the smallest of the working breeds, and short-coated.

 The terrier group also is designed for a job, mostly vermin control.
 Their overriding characteristic is hunting for rats or other small pests, so they are prone to digging and are very tenacious.
 The AKC recommends not to get the largest of these breeds if you have other small pets.

 The non-sporting group is composed of diverse breeds that basically do not fit into the other groups.
 Most are small, and many have coats that need extensive grooming.
-Exceptions include the Boston terrier, bulldog and French bulldog, all of which make good family pets, do not require a lot of exercise and get along well with other dogs.
+Exceptions include the Boston terrier, bulldog, and French bulldog, all of which make good family pets, do not require a lot of exercise, and get along well with other dogs.

 Bred to herd sheep and other livestock, herding dogs require a lot of energy.
 This characteristic makes a herding dog a poor choice for a house pet.
 In addition, most of the breeds in this group have long, thick coats, which means they need regular grooming.